lucazammataro/cymol/README.md

 2. Ensure you have Python and Cython installed.
 3. Follow the setup instructions in our documentation to start running your own simulations.

-## Contribution

-Contributions are welcome!
-Whether you're looking to fix bugs, enhance the functionality, or propose new features, please feel free to fork this repository, make changes, and submit pull requests.

-## License

-This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments

-Special thanks to the foundational principles set by Dennis C. Rapaport's book, which has been instrumental in guiding this project's development.

-Join us in advancing the field of molecular dynamics through innovative programming and collaborative development!

 ---

 ## Installation Guide for Cymol